joehinkle11/Automated-Corona-Builder/readme.md

 Fyi, I'm still putting this together.
 Most of the work I've done is in `corona-builder-helper.py`, so checkout that file if you want to see what has been accomplished so far.
 Automatic builds currently work, but I want to streamline the setup process before showing this to more people in the Corona community.

+I'm also working to make this CLI support multiple app versions, localization, automatic screenshots, and automatic icon sizing and plan to convert most of my projects to fit into this CLI.

+My ultimate goal is to have this project be cloneable to start a fully language localized, versioned (paid/free?), screenshotted, Corona SDK project.
+And you only need to supply one 1024x1024 for icons to work.

 # <img src="https://coronalabs.com/wordpress/wp-content/uploads/2014/12/Flat-Corona-300x300-75x75.png" width="30"> Welcome to the Automated Corona Builder <img src="https://coronalabs.com/wordpress/wp-content/uploads/2014/12/Flat-Corona-300x300-75x75.png" width="30">

 ## Project Overview